-The middle scallop cave is quite unique, ceilings are at least 10 meters high yet the walls are quite narrow, so narrow in spots that its impossible to turn around.
+The middle scallop cave is quite unique, ceilings are at least 10 meters high, yet the walls are quite narrow, so narrow in spots that it’s impossible to turn around.
 The walls are completely scalloped, hence the name, for the most part, the floor is smooth but scalloped also.
 This cave is awesome.

-The trail down from the road is winding and very steep, you eventually drop down into a canyon and there it is the entrance.
+The trail down from the road is winding and very steep, you eventually drop into a canyon, and there it is the entrance.
 The first time we found this cave we were pretty excited.
 We had heard stories of how tight and winding this cave was and looked forward to seeing it for ourselves.
 It did not disappoint us, winding is a mild way of describing this cave, it’s one corner after another.

-The memekay river valley has plenty of hidden caves, we are working hard to find all of them, the fun in searching out caves is so much a part of the adventure and then finally finding the cave you are searching for is awesome.
+The memekay river valley has plenty of hidden caves, we are working hard to find all of them, the fun in searching out caves is so much a part of the adventure, and then finally finding the cave you are searching for is awesome.